sherlockedBBC/nightlight/README.md

 # nightlight
-Firmware and 3D Printing Files for a DIY Motion Activated Nightlight in the Style of Legend of Zelda.
+Firmware and 3D printing files for a DIY motionactivated nightlight in the style of Legend of Zelda.

 Would i do it another way if i had more time?
 Yes, definitely.
 But even without a custom PCB and handsoldered connections this turned out pretty good.